BelledonneCommunications/linphone-sdk/README.md

 ## Windows UWP
 You can use linphone-sdk in your Windows UWP app with 2 kinds of library : using the Windows Bridge or the UWP mode.
 The Windows Bridge mode is built by using `-DCMAKE_TOOLCHAIN_FILE=../cmake-builder/toolchains/toolchain-windows-store.cmake`.
 It is only for x86 build.
-You will find all libraries in linphone-sdk/desktop
+You will find all libraries in linphone-sdk/desktop.
+Add `-DENABLE_CSHARP_WRAPPER=ON` to generate the C# wrapper.
 The UWP mode is built by setting the option `-DLINPHONESDK_PLATFORM=UWP`.
 It is for x64 builds.
 You will find all libraries in linphone-sdk/uwp-x64

 Then, you can inject directly all your libraries that you need or package the SDK in a Nuget package.